acmo0/Android-Youtube-Downloader/README.md

 # Android-Youtube-Downloader 8+
 An Android Youtube downloader based on youtube-dl, pytube and Chaquopy.
 You can download in mp4/m4a youtube videos/playlists.
+This application work for many other websites ([see youtube-dl supported website](https://ytdl-org.github.io/youtube-dl/supportedsites.html))
 ***
 ## Compatibility
 Compatible with android 8 and newer